Losses/pdf-postprocess/README.md

 #### Building with MSVC Toolchain

-You won't want to do this. vcpkg uses patched `msys2` packages to compile these dependencies, but their patches have obvious issues.
-Some DLLs still depend on `msys2`'s compilation results, and you won't get a usable binary.
+You won't want to do this. `vcpkg` uses patched `MSYS2` packages to compile these dependencies, but their patches have obvious issues.
+Some DLLs still depend on `MSYS2`'s compilation results, and you won't get a usable result.

 You have a life, stop harming yourself.